Australia’s Outback Off the Beaten Path: Explore Chillagoe!

 6. Marble Quarry

-For a long time we have struggled to figure out how we can best combine an Australia East Coast trip with an outback experience.
-Ayers Rock just seems completely off our itinerary… so how can we tweak it?
-Googling around, our attention is caught by the small town Chillagoe with the nearby Chillagoe-Mungana Caves National Park in Australia’s Queensland outback.
-Located in northern Queensland, it is not even far from our already planned Queensland itinerary.
+For a long time, we have struggled to work out how best to combine an East Coast Australia trip with an outback experience.
+Ayers Rock just seems completely out of the way for our itinerary — so how can we tweak it?
+Our attention is drawn to the small town of Chillagoe, north-east of the Atherton Tablelands, with the nearby Chillagoe–Mungana Caves National Park in Queensland’s outback.
+It fits easily into our planned route through the Atherton Tablelands and offers an ideal outback detour.

-So here we are a late July afternoon on our way across the Atherton Tablelands in direction of Chillagoe.
-Before arriving we have stops at the Millaa Millaa Falls, at Nerada Tea Plantation – hoping to catch sight of a tree kangaroo (and we do!), as well as at the Curtain Fig Tree at Yungaburra National Park.
+So here we are, on a late July afternoon, making our way across the Atherton Tablelands towards Chillagoe.
+Before arriving, we stop at Millaa Millaa Falls, take a break at the Nerada Tea Plantation — hoping to catch sight of a tree kangaroo (and we do!) — and visit the impressive Curtain Fig Tree in Yungaburra National Park.

-In Mareeba we turn left to begin our outback experience.
+In Mareeba, we turn left to begin our Queensland outback experience.

 Photo: Travel In Culture

-So even if the distance doesn’t seem overwhelming on the map, it takes two full hours to travel all the way from Mareeba to Chillagoe via the old Wheelbarrow Way.
-As a tribute to the mining pioneers originally arriving in Chillagoe, the 149 km road between Mareeba and Chillagoe was named the Wheelbarrow Way.
-It was named after the miners from the late 1800s who gathered all their stuff in a wheelbarrow and went into the sparsely inhabited land to look for work and settle.
-Today, this is every year commemorated with a fundraising footrace where the runners push wheelbarrows the 140 km (87 miles) between Chillagoe and Mareeba.
+So, even though the distance does not seem overwhelming on the map, it takes two hours to travel from Mareeba to Chillagoe via the old Wheelbarrow Way.
+As a tribute to the mining pioneers who once journeyed to Chillagoe, the 149 km road between the two towns was named the Wheelbarrow Way.
+It honours the miners of the late 1800s who piled their belongings into a wheelbarrow and ventured into the sparsely inhabited land in search of work and a new life.
+Today, their spirit is commemorated each year with a fundraising footrace, in which participants push wheelbarrows the 140 km (87 miles) between Chillagoe and Mareeba.

 Photo: Travel In Culture